Gucci Mane: 2016–2018: Release, Everybody Looking, The Return of East Atlanta Santa, Mr. Davis & Evil Genius

 In September 2016, Gucci Mane collaborated with Rae Sremmurd on the single "Black Beatles", which in November 2016 reached number one on the Billboard Hot 100, Gucci Mane's first number-one single as a featured artist.
 The song was described by Billboard as the "unexpected commercial high point for Gucci" as it topped the Billboard Hot 100 for 7 non-consecutive weeks between November 2016 and January 2017.

 He released Woptober on October 14, 2016, and released a side project called Free Bricks 2 with Future.
 On November 23, 2016, Gucci Mane and Lil Uzi Vert released a collaborative 7-track EP, "1017 vs. The World".

 His tenth studio album, "The Return of East Atlanta Santa", was released on December 16, 2016.
 On May 26, 2017, Gucci Mane released Droptopwop, a collaborative mixtape with Metro Boomin.
 The 10-track mixtape features Rick Ross, Offset of Migos, Young Dolph and 2 Chainz.

 In August 2017, Gucci Mane announced his eleventh studio album, Mr. Davis.
 The album was released on October 13, 2017.
 It includes "I Get the Bag" featuring Migos, which peaked at number 11 on the Billboard Hot 100, his most successful single as a solo artist to date.

 Two months later, Gucci Mane released his twelfth studio album El Gato: The Human Glacier, produced entirely by Southside.
 A week after its release, in similar fashion to the announcements of previous projects, Gucci Mane announced his thirteenth album, Evil Genius, released on December 7, 2018.

-2019–present: East Atlanta Santa 3, So Icy Summer and So Icy Gang Vol. 1
+2019–present: East Atlanta Santa 3, So Icy Summer, So Icy Gang Vol. 1, Delusions of Grandeur, Woptober ll, Ice Daddy, and Breath of Fresh Air.

+In 2019, he released two studio albums, including Delusions of Grandeur and Woptober ll.
 On July 3, 2020, Gucci Mane released the 24-track So Icy Summer compilation album, marking his first project of 2020, following East Atlanta Santa 3 in 2019.
 On July 30, he collaborated with rapper Mulatto for the single "Muwop", a play on his moniker "Guwop."

 On October 16, 2020, a day before October 17, Gucci Mane released another compilation album with his label 1017 Records, titled So Icy Gang Vol. 1, and credited as Gucci Mane & The New 1017, indicating that new members of the label are featured.
+In 2021, he released his fifteenth studio album, Ice Daddy.

 On November 15, 2022, the rapper released the track and video "Letter to Takeoff", dedicated to the rapper Takeoff.
+Through 2023, Gucci released about ten singles including "King Snipe", "06 Gucci", "Pissy", "Bluffin", and "There I Go" which all had guest features, along with other non-guest feature songs that appeared on his sixteenth studio album, Breath of Fresh Air released on 10/17/23 and it is his largest project ever, with 24 songs and 12 music videos.